Some Thoughts on Italy and Italians

 Flex time.
 This is the concept of doing something at a different time than the majority.
 It can reduce crowds and traffic, distribute resources better, etc. It's primarily for meals, but also commuting, vacations, etc. But Italians just don't do it.
 For example, in August, the beaches are solid flesh.
 In September, you get them almost to yourself.

 Another example is our favorite pizzeria downstairs from our apartment in Rome.
 Get there at 7:59 for a table right away.
 A minute later and the queue is already forming.
-For a culture in which individuals pride themselves on non-conformity, it's absurdly lockstep.
+For a culture that purports to revere non-conformity, it's absurdly lockstep.

 Television